Can You Relate to Any One

 - Open, honest, and respectful communication about sexual issues.

-- Less disagreements or conflict about sex.
+- Less disagreements and conflicts about sex.

 - A satisfying sex life that leads to you feeling great about yourself and your relationship.